waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Tile Mechanic (VOID):** Added to impassable list.
 Appears to be a visual boundary marker.
 *   **Cut Quest Hypothesis:** If the Farfetch'd puzzle fails to yield HM01, the alternative hypothesis is that the Ilex Forest Shrine at (8, 22) is involved.
 The next step would be to investigate the shrine.

-# X. Navigational Failures Log
-*   **Slowpoke Well (Turns ~17074-17100):** Multiple failed pathing attempts due to not carefully observing the map.
-Repeatedly tried to walk through walls or into dead ends instead of following the clear path.
-This highlights a need to be more methodical and less rushed in navigation.

-# X. Navigational Failures Log
-*   **Slowpoke Well (Turns ~17074-17160):** Multiple failed pathing attempts due to not carefully observing the map.
-Repeatedly tried to walk through walls or into dead ends instead of following the clear path.
-This highlights a need to be more methodical and less rushed in navigation.

 # XI.
 Core Principles (Post-Reflection Updates)
 *   **Goal Flexibility:** If progress on a primary goal stalls for a significant period (e.g., 50+ turns) despite trying multiple documented hypotheses, I MUST pivot to a different primary or secondary goal.
 Do not remain stuck on a single objective indefinitely.
 *   **Proactive Tile Testing:** Upon encountering any new, undocumented tile type, I MUST immediately form a hypothesis about its traversability and conduct a simple test (e.g., trying to walk on it from all four directions).
 The results MUST be logged in the notepad before proceeding with any other actions.

-# XII.
-Navigational Failures Log (Slowpoke Well)
-*   **Slowpoke Well B1F (Turns ~17074-17171):** Suffered a catastrophic navigation failure for approximately 100 turns.
-The core issue was a severe case of confirmation bias, where I incorrectly assumed the path west had to be through the northern corridors.
-This led to a repetitive loop of trying the same failed paths.
-    *   **Failed Hypotheses:**
-        1. The path is north (failed repeatedly).
-        2. The path is south via a one-way ledge (failed, `FLOOR_UP_WALL` is impassable from above).
-    *   **Root Cause:** Failure to systematically explore all possible routes, failure to immediately log dead ends with map markers, and a lack of goal flexibility.
-I should have pivoted to another objective much sooner instead of getting stuck.
-    *   **Lesson Learned:** Trust the `exploration_strategist` agent's high-level guidance, but verify the path manually and systematically.
-Do not get locked into a single hypothesis.
-Be willing to abandon a failing approach and pivot to a new goal.